-You need to look at a few things when choosing paper for brush pen calligraphy.
+When choosing paper for brush pen calligraphy, you need to look at a few things.
 The first is the types of paper.
 You should avoid paper like watercolor paper or textured paper.
 You want to select a smooth paper that will not bleed or feather when you write on it.

 The third thing to consider is the color of the paper.
-While you can use any color of paper, the white or off-white paper will give you the best results.
+While you can use any color, white or off-white paper will give you the best results.
 The off-white papers will provide a neutral background that will not interfere with the color of your ink.

 Finally, you want to consider the size of the paper.
 You want to choose a large enough paper to write on without worrying about running out of space.
-However, you also don’t want to choose a too big paper for you to write on comfortably.
+However, you also don’t want to choose a too big paper to write comfortably.